What You Need To Know About Intermittent Fasting

 Intermittent fasting never gets lost in the large variety of diets.
 It is an old and foolproof method to lose weight, as its whole idea revolves around forgoing meals for a lengthy period of time (25).
 Fasting doesn’t simply boil down to a weight loss practice.
 It’s been a commonplace religious ritual in numerous faiths, from Hinduism to Christianity.
-Therefore, the humankind has long been acquainted with the fasting procedure and its impact on one’s health.
-In the religious respect, fasting helps you maintain not only physical health but also the spiritual peace within you (11).
+Therefore, humankind has long been acquainted with the fasting procedure and its impact on one’s health.
+From a religious perspective, fasting helps you maintain not only physical health but also the spiritual peace within you (11).
 Some say tea can break a fast, but does it really?
 This article answers the most popular questions on intermittent fasting and tea.

 Before accepting the intermittent fasting challenge, it is better to make sure that you are ready for it both physically and mentally.
 This religious and weight-loss practice is very demanding, as you are putting your body under tremendous amounts of stress.
 During a fast, you either drastically reduce your calorie intake or do not eat at all.
 Fasting can last for half a day, a day, or even a week.
-So, you have to face up the fact that you will feel hungry and, as a result, physically week for quite a long time.
+So, you have to face the fact that you will feel hungry and, as a result, physically weak for quite a long time.
 Your mind might always be telling you that you should eat something, and you will have to find a way to overcome the temptation.
 Likewise, in case you’re determined to commence fasting, you should consult your doctor and check whether you can fast without putting a dent in your health.

 - High blood pressure

 Approaches To Intermittent Fasting